 Martin: “We’ve tried a lot of different things and we were starting to get frustrated about spending a lot of our money without getting any pay off.
 It was hard for us to get things rolling.
 We called Business Development Centre Central Denmark and they sat up a meeting with Game Hub Denmark”

-The guys also decided to join the AU-programme at Game Hub Denmark.
+The guys also decided to join the AU-program at Game Hub Denmark.
 This is a two-year education, with a focus on marketing and business development.

 Martin: “It’s fortunate that the first module is marketing.
-Another advantage is that we can network with the other companies during the programme.
+Another advantage is that we can network with the other companies during the program."

 PlayOn does not have an office at Game Hub Denmark, but depending on how things develop in the future they’ll might consider it.